rezamardaniDev/rezamardaniDev/README.md

 ### 💫 About Me:
-🐍 - Experienced Python Developer with 3 years
+- 🐍 **Experienced Python Developer** with **3+ years** of experience building dynamic applications and bots.
-🧠 - I'm learning PHP
+- 🧠 Currently exploring and mastering **PHP** to expand my backend skills.
-🤖 - In love with Developing Telegram Bots
+- 🤖 Passionate about **Telegram Bot Development** and automation tools.
-🤝 - I'm open to collaborating on Python and PHP-based projects
+- 🤝 Open to collaboration on Python and PHP-based projects to create innovative solutions.

 ---
 [![](https://visitcount.itsvg.in/api?id=rezamardaniDev&icon=0&color=9)](https://visitcount.itsvg.in)